regenerate: bring into renewed existence; generate again

 FIRST PEOPLES VISUAL ARTISTS

-Through posters, large scale prints and installation the following artists have developed new work for MOVING OBJECTS, to be shown across the city.
+Through posters, large scale prints and installation the following artists have developed new work for MOVING OBJECTS, showning across the city.
 The collected works are a call and response between the historical collections of Museums Victoria and the artists’ individual practices, that speak to themes of country and cultural connections across Victoria and New South Wales.
+Until Thursday 17 June.

 - Jarra Karalinar Steel (Boonwurrung, WembaWemba)